 While there are ancient Mayan relics scattered all across the country of Mexico, some of this mysterious and ancient civilization’s most awe-inspiring structures can be found near Cancun, with many day trips to the more spectacular historical sights operating out of the area.
 Perhaps the best known archaeological site in all of Mexico is Chichen Itza, a UNESCO World Heritage Site and one of the official Seven Wonders of the World.
 Chichen Itza was once the capital city of the mighty Mayan Empire and home to the Pyramid of Kukulcan, the terrible feathered Mayan serpent god and his Temple of Warriors.

 Other amazing Mayan historical structures in the region include the pyramids of Uxmal and the city of Izamal, which contains over one million cubic metres of ancient Mayan ruins.
 Both of these extraordinary historical locations can be explored as part of the 2 Day Yucatan Adventure Tour.

-While visiting, you should definitely set aside some time in your schedule to plan a day trip to the beautiful Isla Mujeres island, which is located only a short ferry ride away from Cancun.
-This island paradise’s laid back and relaxing atmosphere is the perfect antidote to the often hectic Cancun beach and party scene.
-Complimenting the island’s gorgeous seaside sights are its quaint, traditional fishing villages where visitors can dine on fresh seafood that has been plucked from the sea earlier that day.
-Oftentimes, the fish you are served on Isla Mujeres restaurants has only been out of the water for an hour.
+We recommend you plan a day trip to the beautiful Isla Mujeres, located only a short ferry ride from Cancun.
+This island paradise’s tranquil atmosphere is the perfect antidote to the Cancun beach and party scene.
+Complimenting the island’s white sand beaches and turquoise waters are quaint, traditional fishing villages where you can dine on the freshest seafood caught by the local fishermen.